 Prosecutors

-When a person is charged with a crime, the prosecution may request that the court order a mental health evaluation.
-This is typically done when the prosecution believes the defendant's mental state may be relevant to the case.
-This can include when the defendant’s mental state could affect their ability to understand the proceedings or assist in their defense.
+When a person is charged with a crime, the prosecution may request a court-ordered mental health evaluation.
+This request is usually made when the defendant’s mental state is considered relevant to the case.
+This often applies if the defendant’s condition affects their ability to understand the proceedings or participate in their defense.

 Defense Attorneys